Hat1412/VISUALISE-GEOMETRY/README.md

-# VISUALISE-GEOMETRY
+# VISUALIZE-GEOMETRY

-Geometry is the study if earth measurements shapes patterns etc This program will help a person to visually understand the wonders of geometry
+Geometry is the study of earth measurements,shapes and patterns etc. This program will help a person to visually understand the wonders of geometry.
 This program is made by **Hat1412 from Team Singularity** for the **Timathon** hosted by <a href = https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg> [Tech with Tim]</a>

-Do download this zip and run the main_screen.py file you will not regret it For best experience use earphones
+Do download this zip and run the main_screen.py file, you will not regret it.
+For best experience use earphones
 <br> **HOW TO USE**: <br>
-Download the zip file and make sure all files are in the same folder and run the main_screen.py file
+Download the zip file and extract all files into the same folder and run the main_screen.py file

 **UNDERESTAND THE WORKING OF THE PROGRAM: <br>
 Drawing Board:** <br>